-However let us not forget that Constitution wouldn’t have chosen this song if it had any religious touch.
-It wouldn’t fit for secularism that has been highly revered core principle of Indian constitution.
+However, let us not forget that Constitution wouldn’t have chosen this song if it had any religious touch.
+It wouldn’t fit for secularism that has been a highly revered core principle of Indian Constitution.

-Forcing national song from religious point of view cannot be acceptable to any citizen, no matter which religion he/she belongs to.
-Same time no one should oppose to the national song based on biased viewpoint and misinterpretations those are forwarded to create divide.
-Also the stanza’s those are selected as national song does not mention Durga.
+Forcing national song from the religious point of view cannot be acceptable to any citizen, no matter which religion he/she belongs to.
+Same time no one should oppose to the national song based on biased viewpoint and misinterpretations those are forwarded to create the divide.
+Also, the stanza’s those are selected as the national song does not mention Durga.

 Hinduists should learn to make their case beyond religion.
 Secularism doesn’t demand such fanatic stances from either religion.
 Robust with Hindu nationalism, they have invited unnecessary divide on the issue to which Muslim's would naturally oppose.
+Deliberately forcing national song on Muslim community have created this dissent.
 May be this was their ultimate intention to disturb Muslim mindset.
-However Muslims too should understand that reciting Vande Mataram is not at all blasphemy.
+However, Muslims too should understand that reciting Vande Mataram is not at all blasphemy.
 It is not anti-Quran.
 Paying respect to mother nation with due salutation is not prohibited by Quran.